The Prettiest Lake in Every State

 Georgia: Lake Oconee

-This Central Georgia treasure is a luxe, family-friendly destination that boasts more than 350 miles of shoreline just two hours from Atlanta.
+This central Georgia treasure is a luxe, family-friendly destination that boasts more than 350 miles of shoreline just two hours from Atlanta.
 The man-made reservoir, comprised of water from the Oconee River and Apalachee River, is even connected to another waterway, Lake Sinclair.
-Besides its stunning shores, Lake Oconee is also nestled within the greater Chattahoochee-Oconee National Forests, which cover some of Georgia’s most pristine wilderness.
-Popular activities in and around the lake include golf, tennis, camping, jet skiing, fishing, biking, hiking, swimming, hunting, and cliff jumping.
-Reserve a lake house near here and enjoy a beautiful day by the water!
+In addition to its stunning shores, Lake Oconee is nestled within the greater Chattahoochee-Oconee National Forest, which covers some of Georgia’s most pristine wilderness.
+Popular activities in and around the lake include golf, tennis, camping, jet skiing, fishing, biking, hiking, swimming, hunting and cliff jumping.

 Hawaii: Ho’omaluhia Botanical Garden Lake